Alaska’s National Parks

 How to get here:

--WSE is also accessible by plane.
+-BY PLANE: WSE is accessible by plane.
 Many people will drive to Chitina and use Wrangell Mountain Air to fly in to McCarthy.
 You skip the ‘nerve wracking’ drive, and also get a flight-seeing tour of the park from the air.

--We rented a 4×4 (using Turo) and did the drive b/c we wanted the adventure.
-It was fun, but I’d fly next time if we went back.
+-BY CAR: We rented a 4×4 (using Turo) and did the drive b/c we wanted the adventure.
+It was fun, but if we had to do it over I’d opt to fly instead to be able to get the aerial views of the park.

 Where to stay:

--The Kennecott Lodge is the best option in the area, but it’s still pretty old, simple, and basic.
-But nicely done for what it is.
+The Kennecott Lodge is the best/most convenient option in the area.
+It’s nicely done for what it is, but it’s still pretty old, simple, and basic.
 They offer meal packages, which is super convenient given the remote-ness of the area.
+They also offer a shuttle in to the little town of McCarthy where you can find a museum, other lodging, and a couple restaurants.
 Definitely upgrade to a room with private a private bathroom.
 We did not, and regretted it.

 Other notes: